gardener/external-dns-management/README.md

-      --target-name-prefix string                                   default for all controller "target-name-prefix" options --target-namespace string                                     default for all controller "target-namespace" options --target-owner-id string                                      default for all controller "target-owner-id" options --target-set-ignore-owners                                    default for all controller "target-set-ignore-owners" options
+      --target-name-prefix string                                   default for all controller "target-name-prefix" options --target-namespace string                                     default for all controller "target-namespace" options --target-owner-id string                                      default for all controller "target-owner-id" options --target-realms string                                        default for all controller "target-realms" options --target-set-ignore-owners                                    default for all controller "target-set-ignore-owners" options
       --target.disable-deploy-crds                                  disable deployment of required crds for cluster target --target.id string                                            id for cluster target